Careers Education, Information, Advice and Guidance

 At Whitley Bay High School, we provide a comprehensive CEIAG programme to students in every year group and this includes aspects of work related learning, enterprise education and option choices for students in Year 9 and 11.
-Students in our Sixth Form are very well supported as they make their applications to University, apply for Higher Level Apprenticeships or other non-University post-18 pathways.
+In addition, students in our Sixth Form are very well supported as they make their applications to University, apply for Higher Level Apprenticeships or other non-University post-18 pathways.

-CEIAG is ongoing throughout the academic year and is delivered through tutorials, the LEV programme and collapsed timetable events and is enhanced by working with local businesses, colleges and Universities.
+CEIAG is ongoing through the academic year and is delivered through tutorials, the LEV programme, 1:1 guidance sessions and collapsed timetable events.
+Our careers education work is massively enhanced through collaboration with local businesses, colleges, training providers and universities.

-All of our Year 10 and Year 12 students have the invaluable opportunity of work experience, providing the chance to develop employability skills and sample the world of work.
+All of our Year 10 and Year 12 students have the invaluable opportunity of work experience, providing the chance to develop employability skills and get a taste of the world of work.

 The careers programme is an ever-evolving document to ensure that it is up to date and that new resources and information are included.
 It is also evaluated annually in June to respond to more significant changes or Government requirements.
 The impact and success of our careers programme is mainly measured through our destinations data after Years 11 and 13 but also in participation rates, student and parent voice and many other avenues.

 Heads of Year are the best source of information about careers opportunities and provision in a particular year group.
-For more general enquiries or information, the school's careers lead is Steve Williams, Director of Sixth Form (email@example.com)
+For more general enquiries or information, the school's careers lead is Steph Towns (firstname.lastname@example.org)